Kasturba Medical College: Courses

 Bachelor of Medicine and Bachelor of Surgery (MBBS) is the basic undergraduate medical degree awarded by the Manipal Academy of Higher Education at both the colleges after nine semesters of coursework and one year of internship.
 Postgraduate Doctor of Medicine (MD) and Master of Surgery (MS) are awarded after three years of residential training.
+Integrated MD–PhD and PhD Programs to train physician-scientists to take up a research career.
 Postdoctoral Doctorate of Medicine (DM) and Master of Chirurgiae (MCh) degrees are awarded after three years of postdoctoral super specialty training as a senior resident.